DOMjudge/domjudge/doc/manual/team.rst

 statements which do not have unique output (e.g. with floating point answers), the system may use a modified comparison function.
 This will be documented in the problem description.

+DOMjudge will run your submissions on the test cases in a deterministic order, i.e. if your program fails on the fourth case with wrong answer and on the fifth case with run error, DOMjudge will report wrong answer.
+It will not report the number of the test case that failed.

 .. _runlimits: